Cyprus foreign minister confirms Russia to extend loan terms

 "And you remember, Berlin was asking for Russian participation (in Cyprus's problems)," Ioannis Kasoulides said after a talk at the Brookings Institution think tank in Washington.
 "And their participation is to prolong the debt."

-A document prepared by international lenders also reported that Russia agreed to extend the maturity of its 2.5 billion euro ($3.3 billion) loan to Cyprus by two years and cut the interest rate, Reuters reported earlier this week.
+A document prepared by international lenders also reported that Russia agreed to extend the maturity of its 2.5 billion euro (2.1 billion pounds) loan to Cyprus by two years and cut the interest rate, Reuters reported earlier this week.
 The extended terms provide additional financial relief to the island on top of its EU-IMF bailout.

 (Reporting by Anna Yukhananov; Editing by Eric Beech)